 HeeJoo Park, the daughter of Nohyeun Park (d.
 2016) and Imgeun Im (d.
 1995), was born on April 11, 1964, in Gwangju, Korea, and raised in Seoul with her two older brothers Sankyu Park and Seonghwan Park and older sister Jeongyeon Park.
 Park attended the College of Pharmacy at Seoul National University, earning a Bachelor of Science degree in pharmaceutical science in 1987.
 While attending the university, she met her future husband Kyung Joong Park, who was majoring in biochemistry.
 In 1989, Park earned a Master's of Pharmaceutical Science and Organic Chemistry.
 After receiving that degree, Park wanted an opportunity to expand her life experiences and further her education.

 In 1990, HeeJoo and Kyung Joong left Korea and moved to America, settling initially in Colorado.
 Both continued their education at Colorado State University.
-HeeJoo Park received her PhD in microbiology and biochemistry, studying with internationally recognized researcher Dr. Patrick Brennan.
+HeeJoo Park studied with with internationally recognized researcher Dr. Patrick Brennan.
 On a beautiful sunny day, September 3, 1993, in Fort Collins, Colorado, HeeJoo married Kyung Joong.
 She recalled, "Just the two of us.
 He had to recruit a witness for us in a hurry because we just showed up" (Park email).

 In 1995, Park decided it was time to seek out her next opportunity.
 She moved to Seattle and started as an intern (volunteering) at Providence Hospital.
 She became a licensed pharmacist after completing a series of exams and began her work at Providence.
 Park recognized quickly that there was more she wanted to pursue as a pharmacist.
 In 1998, her next opportunity arose when she joined Key Pharmacy & Home Care (previously named Key Rexall Drugs) in the Midway area of Kent in South King County.
 On July 7, 2000, Park and her husband became the proud parents of Hannah Park.
 In 2001, she became one of four owners of the pharmacy and in 2011 she became the majority owner of the business, now renamed Key Compounding Pharmacy.
 (By 2014 Park would be the sole owner).